Ankur-Khandelwal/polybin-frontend/README.md

 - See all the texts, delete them and renew their expiry duration
 - Detect the recent IP addresses sorted by time that accessed a particular link
 - Detect links in the texts and redirect directly to them
-- Encrypt texts and allow decrypting throw a key
+- Encrypt texts and allow decrypting through a key

 ### Tech Stack
 - Database: MongoDB
 - Frontend: React.js
 - Backend: Node.js and Express.js

-### Main APIs used
+### Some APIs used
 - [shrtcode](https://shrtco.de/docs/)
 - [classify](https://classify-web.herokuapp.com/#/api)
 - [isurl](https://www.npmjs.com/package/isurl)